Towards understanding two-level-systems in amorphous solids -- Insights from quantum circuits: TLS interactions

 Interactions between TLS are thought to be an important mechanism that gives rise to time-dependent fluctuations of quantum device parameters.
 Here a high energy TLS interacts with one or multiple low-frequency TLS, whose excitation energy is below $k_{B} T$, such that they undergo random thermal transitions (i.e. fluctuators).
 In this case, the resonance frequency of the high-energy TLS may depend on the state of the fluctuator.
 If a TLS is coupled to one dominant thermal fluctuator, its resonance frequency may display telegraphic fluctuations as shown in Fig.~\ref{fig:spectral_diffusion} a).
 If more fluctuators are involved, continuous time-dependent drifts of the TLS resonance frequency may occur which is known as \emph{spectral diffusion}~\cite{Black:PRB:1977}.

 This mechanism has the consequence that the noise spectral density which a TLS provides for a qubit or resonator at a given frequency fluctuates due to the time-dependent detuning between them, as illustrated in Fig.~\ref{fig:spectral_diffusion} b)~\cite{Mueller:PRB:2015}.
 Accordingly, qubits display time-dependent fluctuations in their energy relaxation rate as observed by~\textcite{Bertet:arxiv:2004, Paik:PRL:2011, OMalley:PRA:2015, Dial:SST:2016} and others, who report fluctuations up to $\pm100$\% on a time scale of several hours.
+Most recently, these effects were observed using frequency tunable~\cite{Klimov:PRL:2018} and fixed frequency transmon qubits~\cite{Burnett:arXiv:2019, Schloer:arXiv:2019}, with the results well explained by the interacting TLS model.
 In microwave resonators, loss rate fluctuations up to 30\% were reported by~\textcite{Megrant:APL:2012} and attributed to the same mechanism.

 As a second consequence of this effect, the resonance frequency of a qubit or microwave resonator may fluctuate in time when its energy is dispersively shifted by the coupling to a near-resonant TLS that undergoes spectral diffusion.
 This causes qubit dephasing and poses a significant problem for envisioned superconducting quantum processors because qubits need to be re-calibrated at regular intervals.
-Such fluctuations were investigated by \textcite{Schloer:2018} in a planar transmon qubit, revealing telegraphic switching of the qubit frequency on a time-scale of hours and associated changes in qubit decoherence rates.
+Such fluctuations were investigated by \textcite{Schloer:arXiv:2019} in a planar transmon qubit, revealing telegraphic switching of the qubit frequency on a time-scale of hours and associated changes in qubit decoherence rates.
 In microwave resonators this mechanism causes resonance frequency fluctuations e.g. in the form of telegraphic noise as observed by~\textcite{Lindstrom:RSI:2011, Burnett:PRB:2013}, as well as excessive phase noise at low frequencies and temperatures as studied by ~\textcite{Burnett:NatCom:2014}.

+\onlinecite{Meissner:PRB:2018} used mutual TLS interactions to observe the random state-switching of a TLF by monitoring the time-dependent frequency shifts of an interacting TLS, which itself was measured using a qubit.
+This technique allowed them to investigate the dynamics of TLF switching on time scales spanning milli-seconds to minutes.